simd-everywhere/simde/README.md

 instructions must have a test (see `test.c`), as well as a portable implementation in the relevant header.

+## Usage

+Each instruction set has a separate file; `mmx.h` for MMX, `sse.h` for SSE, `sse2.h` for SSE2, and so on.
+Just include the header for whichever instruction sets you want.
+If your compiler has enabled the relevant instruction set SIMDe will use the native intrinsics, otherwise a portable fallback will be used.

+By default, symbols are prefixed with `simde_`.
+For example, the MMX `_mm_add_pi8` intrinsic becomes `simde_mm_add_pi8`, and `__m64` becomes `simde__m64`.
+This can be changed by defining `SIMDE_PREFIX` prior to including any header.
+If you desire, you can define `SIMDE_PREFIX` to nothing and the API will be compatible with the native version, though this can lead to problems in some situations and is therefore discouraged.

 ## Related Projects

 This is very similar to the builtins module in